km/Tindicators/README.md

 # Tindicators
-**Tindicators** is a Python library to calculate the valeus of various technical indicators
+**Tindicators** is a Python library to calculate the values of various technical indicators

 ## Examples